 Though a serger is limited in its functions, it works far faster than a sewing machine and gives your creations a tidy and professional look.
-The number of threads a serger can handle will vary, with most machines ranging from 2 to 4 threads.
+The number of threads a serger can handle will vary, with most machines ranging from two to four threads.
 Most machines will include a variety of stitch types by varying the tension and stitch length.
 You should have a clear idea of what projects you will use your serger for before you pick out a model.

 A serger can make a great addition to your arsenal of sewing tools, but it’s a purchase that should be made after careful consideration.
-If you are ready to choose a serger, take a look at our top recommendations.
-Or, continue reading to learn more about the available features and designs of sergers.

 What's the difference between a serger and sewing machine?
 It's a common question, especially from people looking at these machines for the first time.